Rigidity of flag manifolds: Introduction

 There is a dense open subset $\hat N\subset \f$ and a diffeomorphism $\al:N\ra \hat N$ carrying the horizontal bundle $V_1\subset TN$ to $W\restr_{\hat N}$, i.e. $(\hat N,W\restr_{\hat N})$ is contact diffeomorphic to $(N,V_1)$.

 We equip $(\f,W)$ with a Carnot-Caratheodory distance $d_{CC}$, and let $\nu$ denote the homogenous dimension of $(\f,W)$.

 Our main result is a rigidity theorem for Sobolev mappings satisfying a nondegeneracy condition: \begin{theorem} Suppose $n\geq 4$.
 Let $U\subset \f$ be a connected open subset, and $f:U\ra \f$ be a $W^{1,p}_{\loc}$-mapping for $p>\nu$, such that the Pansu differential is an isomorphism almost everywhere.
 Then $f$ is the restriction of a diffeomorphism $\f\ra \f$ of the form $\psi^{\eps}\circ g$ where $g\in \gl(n,\R)$, $\eps\in \{0,1\}$. \end{theorem} In the theorem and below we use the convention that $\psi^0=\id$ and $\psi^1=\psi$.
 Note that the rigidity assertion is false when $n=3$, because $(\f,W)$ is locally equivalent to the Heisenberg group, and hence has an infinite dimensional group of contact diffeomorphisms, which are all Sobolev mappings with nondegenerate Pansu differential.
 Quasiconformal homeomorphisms are $W^{1,p}_{\loc}$-mappings for some $p>\nu$ \cite{heinonen_koskela}, and therefore we obtain: \begin{corollary} When $n\geq 4$, then any quasiconformal homeomorphism $\f\supset U\ra U'\subset \f$ between connected open subsets is the restriction of a diffeomorphism of the form $\psi^{\eps}\circ g$ for some $g\in \gl(n,\R)$, $\eps\in \{0,1\}$. \end{corollary} Since $(N,V_1)$ is contact diffeomorphic to $(\hat N,W\restr_{\hat N})$, the above results give a classification of Sobolev mappings $N\supset U\ra N$ with nondegenerate Pansu differential; this applies in particular quasiconformal homeomorphisms and quasiregular maps by \cite[Section 5]{kmx_approximation_low_p}.
-Corollary~\ref{cor_main_cor} was previously known for real analytic diffeomorphisms \cite{tanaka_differential_systems_graded_lie_algebras,yamaguchi_differential_systems}, $C^2$ diffeomorphisms \cite{cowling_et_al_iwasawa_n_groups,contact_conformal_maps_parabolic_geometry}, and Euclidean bilipschitz homeomorphisms \cite{lelmi}.

 We also obtain more refined rigidity for global quasiconformal homeomorphisms of $N$: \begin{theorem} Any quasiconformal homeomorphism $N\ra N$ is affine, i.e. the composition of a graded automorphism and a left translation. \end{theorem}